After Effects vs Premiere: what video editing software is better for beginning filmmakers and YouTube vloggers?

 Extensive effects library.
 What really sets this software apart from all other video applications is its effects library.
 There are literally hundreds of built-in After Effects that can be knitted together to create an unlimited number of all kinds of combinations.
-Of particular interest are the 18 modeling effects that can be used to produce anything – from rain to hair.
+If there aren't enough built-in effects, you can check out the list and download the third-party After Effects effects.

 Template support.
-The templates are a good reason why most video editors, selecting between After Effects vs Premiere, go with the former.
-You could spend a ton of your time learning the trade of a motion designer.
+The templates are a good reason why most video editors choose After Effects.
+You could spend much time learning the trade of a motion designer.
 Instead, motion artists from around the world have created templates so that users can simply drag and drop those on their frames and get amazing results.
 You can download templates from free sources, as well as buy them from other users.

-Digital Alteration.
-For some, it might be enough to just say that this program is Photoshop for video editing.
+Digital alteration.
+For some, it might be enough to just say that this program is like Photoshop for video editing.
 Without much hassle, you can erase items that shouldn’t be in the footage, starting from trademarks to crew members.

 The Clone Stamp is there to help you remove anything you don’t need.
 Just indicate which pixels you want to use over the unwanted object and the stamp will cover it up neatly.